 The analogy between the Anderson localization transition and the critical behavior of phase transitions in statistical mechanics was supported by scaling arguments in Ref.~\cite{Abrahams:1979aa}.
 Since then, the focus has shifted from the original Anderson quantum model of disordered non-interacting electrons to classical statistical mechanical models, allowing the use of established techniques for studying the critical behavior of interacting systems, such as scaling properties and universality classes \cite{Evers:2008aa}.
 The models differed in the universality class \cite{Wegner:1979aa} or the underlying lattice \cite{Abou-Chacra:1973aa}.
-In particular, a solution on the Bethe lattice with infinite coordination number was considered as a mean-field solution of the Anderson localization transition.
-Unlike the regular lattices, the critical behavior at the localization transition was found to be exponential \cite{Efetov:1987aa,Zirnbauer:1986aa}.
+In particular, a solution on the Bethe lattice with infinite coordination number was considered a mean-field solution of the Anderson localization transition.
+Unlike regular lattices, the critical behavior at the localization transition was found to be exponential \cite{Efetov:1987aa,Zirnbauer:1986aa}.
 The exponential critical behavior was later shown to be an artifact of the Bethe lattice \cite{Mirlin:1994aa}.
-Moreover, the man-field solution on the Bethe lattice was later shown to miss the correct high-dimensional limit of the Cayley tree \cite{Tarquini:2017aa,Parisi:2020aa}.
+Moreover, the mean-field solution on the Bethe lattice was later shown to miss the correct high-dimensional limit of the Cayley tree \cite{Tarquini:2017aa,Parisi:2020aa}.
 The Bethe lattice is the infinite limit of a regular random graph \cite{Bollobas:1998aa}, and the concept of Anderson localization was then extended to random graphs \cite{Garcia-Mata:2017aa,Tikhonov:2019aa,Garcia-Mata:2020aa,Garcia-Mata:2022aa}.

-The behavior of random matrix models in low spatial dimensions, $d\le 2$, was known to have a localized spectrum \cite{Mirlin:2000aa}.
+Random matrix models in low spatial dimensions, $d\le 2$, were known to exhibit a localized spectrum \cite{Mirlin:2000aa}.
 The existence of the Anderson localization transition and the mobility edge in dimensions $d>2$ was proved rigorously \cite{Frohlich:1983aa}.
 Numerical simulations in $d=3$ complemented the mathematical proof \cite{Kramer:1993aa,Markos:2006aa}.
-The concept of Anderson localization has grown beyond its original formulation of charge diffusion and has been extended to light propagation \cite{Segev:2013aa,Yamilov:2023aa}, the localization of thermal phonons \cite{Ni:2021aa}, and the Anderson transition in cold atoms \cite{Orso:2017aa}.
+The concept of Anderson localization has since broadened beyond its original formulation in charge diffusion and has been extended to light propagation \cite{Segev:2013aa,Yamilov:2023aa}, the localization of thermal phonons \cite{Ni:2021aa}, and the Anderson transition in cold atoms \cite{Orso:2017aa}.